 Manihi and Moorea

 While Rangiroa may take top honors for shark diving in French Polynesia, Manihi and Moorea easily come in second and third.
-Blacktips, whitetips and lemon sharks in the dozens swarm around divers who visit these atolls.
+Blacktips, whitetips, and lemon sharks in the dozens swarm around divers who visit these atolls.
 There is really never a bad time to dive these islands.
 You’ll be surprised by the number of sharks residing here year-round.

 7. Fiji